Dalit: Prevention of Atrocities Act

 The Government of India has attempted on several occasions to legislate specifically to address the issue of caste-related violence that affects SCs and STs.
 Aside from the Constitutional abolition of untouchability, there has been the Untouchability (Offences) Act of 1955, which was amended in the same year to become the Protection of Civil Rights Act.
 It was determined that neither of those Acts were effective, so the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act of 1989 (POA) came into force.

 The POA designated specific crimes against SCs and STs as "atrocities" – a criminal act that has "the quality of being shockingly cruel and inhumane" – which should be prosecuted under its terms rather than existing criminal law.
 It created corresponding punishments.
 Its purpose was to curb and punish violence against Dalits, including humiliations such as the forced consumption of noxious substances.
 Other atrocities included forced labour, denial of access to water and other public amenities, and sexual abuse.
 The Act permitted Special Courts exclusively to try POA cases.
 The Act called on states with high levels of caste violence (said to be "atrocity-prone") to appoint qualified officers to monitor and maintain law and order.

-In 2015, the Parliament of India passed the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Amendment Act to address issues regarding implementation of the POA, including instances where the police put procedural obstacles in the way of alleged victims or indeed outright colluded with the accused.
+In 2015, the Parliament of India passed the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Amendment Act to address issues regarding the implementation of the POA, including instances where the police put procedural obstacles in the way of alleged victims or indeed outright colluded with the accused.
 It also extended the number of acts that were deemed to be atrocities.
 One of those remedies, in an attempt to address the slow process of cases, was to make it mandatory for states to set up the exclusive Special Courts that the POA had delineated.
 Progress in doing so, however, was reported in April 2017 to be unimpressive.
-P. L. Punia, a former chairman of the NCSC, said that the number of pending cases was high because most of the extant Special Courts were in fact not exclusive but rather being used to process some non-POA cases, and because "The special prosecutors are not bothered and the cases filed under this Act are as neglected as the victims".
+P. L. Punia, a former chairman of the NCSC, said that the number of pending cases was high because most of the extant Special Courts were not exclusive but rather being used to process some non-POA cases, and because "The special prosecutors are not bothered and the cases filed under this Act are as neglected as the victims".
 While Dalit rights organisations were cautiously optimistic that the amended Act would improve the situation, legal experts were pessimistic.

 Religion

 Discrimination is illegal under Indian law by the Removal of Civil Disabilities Act (Act 21 of 1938), the Temple Entry Authorization and Indemnity Act 1939 (Act XXII of 1939) and Article 17 of the Constitution which outlawed Untouchability.
-After India's independence in 1947, secular nationalism based on a "composite culture" made all people equal citizens, but Hindutva forces have worked to change India's secular tradition and promote Hindu nationalism.
-In Pakistan there are tensions between forces that want a modern secular state or an Islamic one.
-The constitution of Bangladesh proclaims Islam is the state religion but upholds secularism.
+After India's independence in 1947, secular nationalism based on a "composite culture" made all people equal citizens.